k2view-academy/K2View-Academy/articles/TDM/tdm_gui/18_load_task_data_versioning_mode.md

 Note:

-- The **Set Sync Policy**,  **Retention Period** , and  **Replace Sequence** settings are not displayed when the Data Versioning is checked since the task gets the selected data version from the TDM warehouse (Fabric) and reloads it to the target 'as is'.
+- The **Set Sync Policy**, **Retention Period** and **Replace Sequence** settings are not displayed when the Data Versioning is checked as the task gets the selected data version from the TDM warehouse (Fabric) and reloads it to the target 'as is'.

 ## Requested Entities Tab